-Action Against Hunger has a zero tolerance policy in relation to fraud, corruption and bribery as set out in our Anti-Bribery, Corruption, Money Laundering and Whistleblowing Policies.
+Action Against Hunger has a zero-tolerance policy in relation to fraud, corruption and bribery as set out in our Anti-Bribery, Corruption, Money Laundering and Whistleblowing Policies.
 These detail mandatory requirements for all staff to report any suspected, alleged or actual cases of aid diversion, fraud, money laundering or counter terrorism finance.

-We have continued to strengthen these measures over the past two years, in particular by establishing an international risk group to promote harmonisation of policies, principles and standards across the international network to ensure consistently high standards and adherence to our values and to progress dedicated projects relating to fraud, partnerships, counter terrorism and feedback mechanisms.
+We have continued to strengthen these policies and processes, in particular by establishing and engaging closely with the Action Against Hunger International Risk Group which focuses on the harmonisation of policies, principles and standards across the international network.
+This aims to ensure consistently high standards and adherence to our values and to progress dedicated projects relating to fraud, partnerships, counter terrorism and feedback mechanisms.